safenetforum-community/NTracking/anm/README.md

 # aatonnomicc node manager

-Welcome to ANM this is a bit experimenatl so feed back is welcome
+Welcome to ANM  - experimental so feed back is welcome

-this script will control the ammount of nodes running on a system running ubuntu saving time trying to guess how manay nodes to start.
+This script will control the number of nodes running on an ubuntu system saving time trying to guess how many nodes to start.

-the script will be installed by selecting start nodes option
+The script will be installed by selecting start nodes option

 ![image](https://github.com/user-attachments/assets/6d7da7d0-750e-46a8-aef7-8bc0d2bfcd08)

-this will install the anms.sh script in /usr/bin and set the script to run on a 1 min cron schedule on first starting nodes it will ask for
+This will install the anms.sh script in /usr/bin and set the script to run on a 1 min cron schedule On first startup it will ask for

 1. Discord username
-2. Logging
+2. Logging options
 3. Port range default is set at 55 which means first node will start on port 55001 and iterate up from there.
-4. NodeCap this is so people from home can set a hard limit of nodes so as to not overload there routers.
+4. NodeCap - sets a hard limit of nodes so as to not overload routers.

-default load levels are set to low which will set that no new nodes can be added over load average Number of cpu's * 1.5 and will stop nodes at Number of cpu's * 2.5. once the script has started one node the main script can be run again and a custome load level set.
+Default load levels are set to low.
+No more new nodes will be added when the load average exceeds (Number of cpu's * 1.5)  and will stop nodes if the load average goes to (Number of cpu's * 2.5).
+Once the script has started the first node the main script can be run again and a custom load level set if required.

 ![image](https://github.com/user-attachments/assets/0d4d1fac-bed4-4504-ae96-f460da688107)

 since the load levels go by cpu count an example for a 4 cpu system would look like this

-1. Low        Bellow 6 Start new nodes  Over 10 Stop nodes
+1. Low        Below 6 Start new nodes  Over 10 Stop nodes
-2. Medium     Bellow 8 Start new nodes  Over 12 Stop nodes
+2. Medium     Below 8 Start new nodes  Over 12 Stop nodes
-3. High       Bellow 10 Start new nodes Over 14 Stop nodes
+3. High       Below 10 Start new nodes Over 14 Stop nodes
-4. Extream    Bellow 12 Start new nodes Over 16 Stop nodes
+4. Extream    Below 12 Start new nodes Over 16 Stop nodes

-anm can stop one node every time it runs but can only start depending on a start interval of 3 minutes. also if a node is stoped for 5 hours it will delete the node.
+anms.sh can stop one node each time it runs (normally every 60 ses) but can only start a new node every 3 minutes.
+In addition if a node is stopped for 5 hours it will delete the node.

-once running there is a config folder located at /var/safenode-manager/config
+After first run a config file is created at /var/safenode-manager/config.

 ![image](https://github.com/user-attachments/assets/f1203a76-24d9-4633-b045-8a88ae73eb99)

-edit any of these settings manualy to control anm if you wish settings diferent from the default values. if you wish fully automatic upgrades of nodes set
+Edit any of these settings manualy to control anm if you need to change the default values.
+If you wish fully automatic upgrades of nodes set
 ```NodeVersion="--version 0.110.0"```
 to
 ```NodeVersion=""``` and the upgrade will start at the upgrade hour and minnute.